Ronan Keating

 Ronan Patrick John Keating (born 3 March 1977) is an Irish singer, songwriter and media personality.
-He debuted in 1993 alongside Keith Duffy, Michael Graham, Shane Lynch, and Stephen Gately, as the co-lead singer (with Gately) of Irish pop group Boyzone.
+He debuted in 1993 alongside Keith Duffy, Michael Graham, Shane Lynch, and Stephen Gately, as the co-lead singer (with Gately) of pop group Boyzone.
 His solo career started in 1999 and he has recorded eleven albums.
 He gained worldwide attention when his single "When You Say Nothing At All" was featured in the film Notting Hill and reached number one in several countries.

 As a solo artist, Keating has sold over 20 million records worldwide alongside the 25 million records with Boyzone.
-In Australia, he is best known as a judge on All Together Now (2018), The X Factor (2010–14), and as a coach on The Voice Australia (2016, 2025).
+In Australia, he is best known as a judge on All Together Now (2018), The X Factor (2010–14), and as a coach on The Voice Australia (2016, 2025–present).
 He has also served as a coach on The Voice Kids UK (2022–23) and The Voice of Germany (2023).
 He hosted a breakfast show on Magic Radio for seven years, ending in July 2024.
 Keating is active in charity work and has been a charity campaigner for the Marie Keating Foundation, which raises awareness for breast cancer and is named after his mother, who died from the disease in 1998.

 Early life

-Keating was born on 3 March 1977 in Dublin, the youngest of five children.
+Ronan Patrick John Keating was born on 3 March 1977 in Dublin, the youngest of five children.
 He grew up in Bayside in Kilbarrack, County Dublin, and in County Meath, attending St. Fintan's High School.
 His father, Gerry Keating, was a lorry driver; his mother Marie was a mobile hairdresser.
-He has one sister: Linda, and three brothers: Ciarán, Gerard and Gary.
 He competed in track and field, winning the All Ireland under-13 200 m title.

+He has one sister: Linda, and had three brothers: Ciarán, Gerard and Gary.
+Ciarán died in 2023.